hrhabib07/Physics_2_Assignment_group_3/README.md

 - The code takes user inputs, performs calculations using physics formulas, and outputs the results.
 - Proper validation for wavelength ranges was implemented.

-## Submission Instructions:
-- The C++ source code is uploaded to GitHub as per assignment requirements.
-- Please refer to the repository for the complete implementation.

-## Note:
-- Only one submission is required for the group.
-- The GitHub link to the repository is included in the submission.
-- Ensure the deadline is met, as late submissions will not be accepted.

-**For any queries, feel free to contact the instructor.**